microsoft/fluentui-react-native/packages/foundation-tokens/src/TokenUsage.md

       theme: TTheme,
       slotProps: IComponentSettings,
       tokenInfo: IComponentTokens<TProps, TTheme>,
-      baseCacheKey: string,
+      prefix: string,
-      cache: object
+      cache: object,
+      displayName?: string
     ): ISlotProps {

 This will take the base settings (`slotProps`) and the user props (`props`) and run through the resolved tokens for the component (`tokenInfo`).
 This will first generate keys for the tokens to see if it is already present in the cache, otherwise it will be added to the cache so it will be found in subsequent calls.

-Note that the `baseCacheKey` will be prepended to the cache key the token processor generates.
-This `baseCacheKey` should have a one to one mapping with the `slotProps` passed in, such that the merge of these two is represented by the key.
-This is all to say that:
+Note that the `prefix` will be prepended to the cache key the token processor generates.
+This `prefix` should have a one to one mapping with the `slotProps` passed in, such that the merge of these two is represented by the key.

-- If the `baseCacheKey` is the same, the `slotProps` should be equal.
-Failure here would break caching.
-- If the `baseCacheKey` is different, `slotProps` should be a different object.
-Failure to do this would add inefficiency.
+#### Caching

+Props and styles for a given slot are cached in the cache on a per slot basis.
+The returned slotProps will be a new object but the props within will often be shared.
+This allows the caches for each slot to be invalidated on a one to one basis.
+If a foreground color is changed, a sub-component that does not pull from foreground color will not have its style changed.

 ## Standard Token Authors

-While token interfaces can be shared across components, and the actions that need to be taken on those tokens will be consistent, the actual targets of those tokens (i.e. the slots they need to be set into) will vary wildly.
+Token interfaces can often be shared across components, and the actions that need to be taken on those tokens will be consistent from the perspective of a given slot.
 As a result tokens can be specified in parts.
-These parts are defined using the `ITokenOperations<TProps, TTheme>` interface.
+These parts are defined using the `IOperationSet<TProps, TTheme>` interface.
 This is an array of:

-    export interface ITokenOperation<TProps, TTheme> {
+    export interface IStyleFactoryOperation<TProps, TTheme> {
       source: keyof TProps;
       target?: string;
       lookup?: ILookupThemePart<TTheme>;